mcsanchez093/LinuxShell/README.md

 All other built-in executables can also be called with the shell, as long as they can be found with the "which" command.

 Known Bugs:
 -ls -l command may display incorrect date
 -occasional zombie processes or crashes

+This program was written for my Linux/UNIX programming class under time constraints and is therefore not perfected.